 Communal repairs and garden maintenance are typically covered by your service charge.
 If so, this can save you a lot of time while the upkeep of the building is maintained.
 Each lease is different, so do check this through.

 Buildings insurance is usually covered by the freeholder, so this is one less expense to worry about.
 Furthermore, if you’re buying a property with a long lease, you should be able to renew the lease with little or no fuss.

 There are also advantages to buying a freehold property.
 After all, you’ll own the building and the land that it’s sitting on.
 That being said, if the property you have your heart set on is leasehold, don’t let the tenure of it deter you away.

 Mortgage advice on leasehold properties

 Getting the right mortgage advice can be crucial when purchasing a leasehold property.
-With a lot of your money at stake, getting a professional’s opinion can save you a lot of time, money and frustration.
+With a lot of your money at stake, getting a professional opinion can save you a lot of time and money.

 There are so many different variables with buying a leasehold property.
 For instance, if you’re buying a flat in an apartment block, you’ll be paying your service charge to the block managing agent.
-If there isn’t a block managing agent or they’ve disappeared (which has happened), then it will be extremely difficult to get a mortgage.
+If there isn’t a block managing agent or they’ve disappeared, then it will be extremely difficult to get a mortgage.

-Having the right expertise at the start of your homebuying journey can be a breath of fresh air and give you the confidence to make the right decisions.
+Having the right expertise at the start of your homebuying journey can give you the confidence to make the right decisions.
 Our advisors can also give you an idea of the costs involved and whether a mortgage is likely.
-You can make an enquiry to speak to an advisor.